PabbisettySivaKumar/Agent_Implementations/ai_tutor_with_memory/README.md

 2. Press Ask — the tutor will:

-    -Retrieve relevant context from your saved memory -Generate a step-by-step answer
+    -Retrieve relevant context from your saved memory

+    -Generate a step-by-step answer

     -Suggest a small practice question

 3. Each Q/A pair is stored in Chroma for future sessions.
 Memory persists even after you close the app!
 ---
 ## Example Questions
--“Explain the Pythagorean theorem with an example.”
+1.Explain the Pythagorean theorem with an example.

--“Differentiate x² + 3x + 2.”
+2.“Differentiate x² + 3x + 2.

--“What’s a binary search algorithm?”
+3.What’s a binary search algorithm?

--“Give me an exercise to practice derivatives.”
+4.Give me an exercise to practice derivatives.

 ---
 ## Clearing Memory
 To reset or start fresh: